 A solution is a homogeneous mixture of two or more substances.
 We name it a homogenous mixture because the composition is uniform throughout the solution.
 Also, the components of a solution are mainly of two types, solutes and the solvents.
 The solvent dissolves the solutes and forms a uniform solution.
 So, normally solvent amount is higher than the solute quantity.

-What is a Solvent?
+What is Solvent?

 Properties of solvents are essential to know when we use them in laboratories.
 For example, knowing the boiling points of solvents helps us to determine how to use distillation methods to separate them.
 Alternatively, the density of solvents is important in solvent extraction techniques.
-Volatility, toxicity, and flammability are some of other parameters, which we have to focus, when we are working with different solvents.
+Volatility, toxicity, and flammability are some of the other parameters, which we have to focus when we are working with different solvents.

-What is a Solute?
+What is Solute?

 Solute is a substance that dissolves in a solvent in order to form a solution.
-Solutes can be in liquid, gaseous or solid phase.
+Solutes may occur in liquid, gaseous or solid phase.
 Normally, in a solution, solutes are in a lesser amount than the solvents.

-What is the difference between Solvent and Solute?
+What is the Difference Between Solvent and Solute?

-• Solute is dissolved in a solvent.
-Therefore, solute is the one to be dissolved; solvent is responsible for dissolving it.
+Solutes are substances that dissolve in a solvent to form a solution.
+Therefore, the difference between solvent and solute is that solute is the one to be dissolved, and the solvent is responsible for dissolving it.